 By combining many of these simple instructions, we can make complex applications.
 It’s like a factory assembly line, each person has a simple task: attach Piece A to Piece B, wait for the conveyor belt to move along, repeat.
 It may be simple, but when you combine hundreds of these tasks, you end up with a car.

 A simple calculator is able to do a tricky calculation instantly because, when it comes to memory and accuracy, it’s more intelligent than a human.
 Only a human, however, will then turn the calculator upside down and laugh at the fact that it says ‘boobies’.
 This is because it actually takes a lot of thinking.
 Firstly, we recognise that these digits, when inverted, resemble letters.
 We then see that these letters spell the word ‘boobies’, and we laugh because of our understanding of the cultural taboos around nudity.
 It might be simple and childish, but we’re drawing on a huge amount of information and making links between those unrelated pieces of information.

 - Frayed threads on their sleeve, the mud on their shoes looks like it’s from the Shetland Islands, their breath smells faintly like whiskey.

-He cross-references this with the vast amount of information in his memory.
+- He cross-references this with the vast amount of information in his memory.

-Drunks leaning on a bar tend to get frayed sleeves
+- Drunks leaning on a bar tend to get frayed sleeves

 - And then he makes his deductions based on the links between them: The person had a recent trip to the Shetlands, which is where the murder was committed!